 Have you ever wanted to learn how to make your own CBD edibles?
-Making your own marijuana-based food is not only a great way to save money; it’s also the perfect way to make snacks you love that contain exactly the right cannabinoid content for your unique health needs and taste.
+Making your own CBD edibles is not only a great way to save money; it’s also the perfect way to make snacks you love that contain exactly the right cannabinoid content for your unique health needs and taste.

 Difference between CBD Edibles and THC Edibles

 CBD is a cannabinoid just like THC (tetrahydrocannabinol), both of which are found in marijuana.
 Eating THC can be very intense, but CBD oil only has small amounts of THC, so it does not produce the “high” associated with THC.

 What’s so great about making CBD edibles, anyway?